 Morgan is a tiny city located in the state of Texas.
 With a population of 471 people and just one neighborhood, Morgan is the 952nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Morgan is generally considered to be a blue-collar town.
-62.76% of the Morgan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Morgan, you'll notice that it is more blue-collar than most other communities in America.
+62.76% of Morgan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Morgan is a city of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Morgan who work in office and administrative support (15.17%), maintenance occupations (12.41%), and sales jobs (3.45%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Morgan is worth considering.